devgrater/GrimmKeeper/readme_search_system.md

  - Load-Format: Not used currently.
 Remove or ignore should be fine.
 This is just kept here to clear the confusion.
  - Title: The webpage title that will be displayed when the player sees it on Meowgle or Meowwer.
  - Description: A trimmed version of the first paragraph.
 This will be displayed when the player search on Meowgle, but never shown on Meowwer.
- - PFBName(Optional): Name of the prefab.
+ - PFBName: Name of the prefab.
 Keep it the same as the folder's name.
- - ShowHeader: When set to true, this file will display the header with the "Share" button.
+ - ShowHeader(Optional): When set to true, this file will display the header with the "Share" button.
 If not included in the file, defaults to false.
  - UniqueID(Optional): When a player opens this page, the [meta value](readme_dialogue_system.md#51-all-meta-values) `#browser_webpage_uid` will be set to this string.
 If not included in the file, defaults to the empty string literal.